 Uses for an AK Pistol

+- Range Fun.
 An AK pistol doesn’t take itself too seriously, and the most straightforward use might be as a truck gun — which sounds like a lot of fun.
 They also work well as part of a bugout bag or emergency plan, as they’re built like a tank and are legendarily reliable.
-If you prefer to carry a firearm in your vehicle one that will fit under your seat or in a car/truck safe is undoubtedly desirable — just pack your cleaning rod.
+If you prefer to carry a firearm in your vehicle, one that will fit under your seat or in a car/truck safe is undoubtedly desirable — just pack your cleaning rod.

+- Competition Potential.
 Thinking a little more creatively, an AK competition gun would be a bit of a shocker — but hold on.
-For shorter ranges, an AK pistol is a quick and reasonably accurate firearm, and running one on a carbine course could be a good fit.
-Slap on a muzzle brake always to keep the muzzle down and that red dot and you’re running and gunning with the best of them.
+An AK pistol is a quick and reasonably accurate firearm for shorter ranges, and running one on a carbine course could be a good fit.
+Slap on a muzzle brake always to keep the muzzle down and that red dot, and you’re running and gunning with the best of them.
 Check out what some Kalash enthusiasts can do at the Red Oktober Kalashnikov Championship and you’ll see what I mean.

 - Springfield, Armory Museum, Russian Assault Rifle AK47 7.62MM